Kashier-payments/Php-Checkout-Demo/README.md

 - Generate a new api key with your prefered name that describes your payment channel, there is 1 default api key you could use that is created when signing up.

 - Copy and paste your API key in `config.php` -> `"live-test" -> HPPSecret`

-#### Running the demo

-- Clone the github project `git@github.com:Kashier-payments/Php-Checkout-Demo.git`

-- On your cloned project root `run php -S localhost:8000` if you are using php Built-in web server

-- Navigate to localhost:8000

 #### Setting your payment callback & signature calculation